milesflo/linkedin-oAuth/README.md

-# linkedin-oAuth
+# Experimentation with Passport

-This app was created as a way to get some practice using oAuth and using the LinkedIn passport.
+####This app was created as a way to get some practice using oAuth and using the LinkedIn passport.

 [_See it here_](https://linkedinlogin.herokuapp.com/)